Privacy Notice

 If you install the app to your Home Screen and opt in to daily review reminders, we store the Web Push subscription details your browser issues for that device: the push service endpoint URL, and the two cryptographic keys (p256dh and auth) the standard requires to deliver an encrypted notification.
 These are kept in a push_subscriptions table, scoped to your account.

-We use these values for one purpose only: to send a single daily notification when you have Pokémon cards due for review.
-The subscription is deleted as soon as you turn the toggle off, when you delete your account, or when your browser or operating system invalidates the endpoint.
-No notification content includes personal data beyond the count of cards waiting for review.
+We use these values to send Web Push notifications: a daily reminder when you have Pokémon cards due for review, and, if you have an active review streak and have separately turned on the streak reminder toggle, an additional late-day reminder if you have not yet reviewed that day.
+You will never receive more than two notifications in a day.
+The subscription is deleted as soon as you turn the daily reminder toggle off, when you delete your account, or when your browser or operating system invalidates the endpoint.
+Notification content is limited to the number of cards waiting for review (daily reminder) or your current streak length (streak reminder); no other personal data appears in a notification.

 Aggregate analytics (all users)